Professor Sir David Spiegelhalter

 "It's a been a real pleasure working with the Centre on improving the way that risk and uncertainty are dealt with in policy making.
 This requires a cross-disciplinary approach, as well as strong two-way communications between academics and those working in the policy front-line.
 I look forward to carrying on this exciting work"

 In his post he leads a small team which attempts to improve the way in which the quantitative aspects of risk and uncertainty are discussed in society.
 The website UnderstandingUncertainty.org features a wide range of resources, and he works closely with the Millennium Mathematics Project in trying to bring risk and uncertainty into education.
 He gives many presentations to schools and others, advises organisations on risk communication, and is a regular newspaper columnist on current risk issues.
 He was elected FRS in 2005 and awarded an OBE in 2006 for services to medical statistics.
+He received a knighthood in the Queen's Birthday Honours List in 2014 for services to statistics.

 For David's tips to policy makers on interpreting scientific claims, see his paper published in Nature in November 2013 here.